akshitadixit/Custom-Python-Executable/README.md

 # Custom-Python-Executable
 Define your own python executable extension and convert your simple python code to an executable application very easily.
 Make sure you have python.exe on your computer.
+I have used my python scripts as executables previously and while pyinstaller worked just fine initially, somehow later a few dependencies weren't met and the exe kept crashing.
+I tried a few alternatives including py2exe and the like but I couldn't just use them for a long time back then.
+I stumbled upon ways to define our own executable and thought of putting it out here.
+Hope this helps someone.

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)